MuhammadNajat/MyRepo1/README.md

 # MyRepo
-this is a simple and sample repo omly for me
+this is a simple and sample repo only for me